 Hormones that are non-bioidentical use a one-size-fits all approach to hormone therapy with hormones that are foreign to the human body.
 We cannot generalize these study results to all estrogens.
 Conversely, bioidentical hormones, which are the same as what is in your body naturally, have been proven to be safe.

 We use only bioidentical hormones at Dr. Scott’s office and the two main estrogens that we replace are E2 – Estradiol and E3 – Estriol.
 As far as heart disease, bioidentical hormone therapy has never been shown to increase the risk of heart disease.
-In fact, hormone replacement with bioidentical hormones has been shown to decrease the risk of heart disease.
+In fact, hormone replacement with bioidentical hormones has been shown to decrease the risk of heart disease as well as other conditions such as osteoporosis.

 When an educated provider prescribes Bioidentical Hormones in the proper manner, there are no increased risks of the occurrence of breast cancer or heart disease.

-While it varies with each person, and depends on which hormone therapy you are using, you can expect to see results within three to six months.
+While it varies with each person, and depends on which hormone therapy you are using, you can expect to see results pretty quickly, but it may take three to six months to experience full benefits.
 This amount of time is needed to allow for the proper balancing of your hormones.

 Not necessarily.
 It depends on how well your body responds to the hormones.
 What’s also equally important is how well you manage your diet, sleep patterns, and exercise, and stress levels.